VIG vs VYM

 The Dividend Yield

 VYM is the high dividend yield ETF, paying a much higher dividend for investors.
-Most dividend investors look for a higher yield, and VYM could be their choice.
+Most dividend investors seek a higher yield, and VYM could be their choice.

 Affiliate